tudelft3d/website/education/msctopics/index.md

 The standard [CityJSON](https://cityjson.org)--developed by us!--has some support for metadata.
 First [its core has a few useful properties](https://www.cityjson.org/specs/1.1.1/#metadata), and second there is an Extension (the [MetadataExtended Extension](https://github.com/cityjson/metadata-extended)) where most of the ISO19115 properties can be used.
 The issue is that ISO19115 is being replaced in practice by [The SpatioTemporal Asset Catalog (STAC) specification](https://stacspec.org/) and by the [OGC API -- Records](https://github.com/opengeospatial/ogcapi-records/).
 Those are targeted at imagery and (mostly) other 2D datasets.
-The aim of the project is to see how these can be modified (if necessary) so that 3D city models in CityJSON be indexed/searched, and how CityJSON needs to be modified.
+The aim of the project is to create a [STAC extension](https://stac-extensions.github.io/) so that 3D city models in CityJSON be indexed/searched, and to (potentially) modify CityJSON.
 The project is quite exploratory, and will necessitate to build a prototype on the web where the ideas are demonstrated; see [this page for some relevant links](https://www.cityjson.org/experimental/restful/) and work done by other MSc Geomatics students.
 This projects fits in the new vision of the OGC to be "cloud-native", see that [interesting blog post](https://www.ogc.org/blog/4609).
 Why the photo of the dog?
 Because I thought everyone would skip reading this if they see "metadata" in the title...